steelejoe/playground/README.md

 # playground
-A simple application for playing with different build stacks and technologies
+A simple application for playing with different build stacks and technologies.

 ## Tech stack